Do I really need bariatric surgery?

 The surgeon and the surgical team is your partner in your fight against obesity.
 Hence choosing a good surgeon is very important.
 Some of the attributes are very important and hence you should make sure that your surgeon has those.
 He must be experienced and qualified in performing these surgeries.
-Surgery should be performed at a hospital having all the needed equipment in operation theatre and should have an ICU backup facility.
+Surgery should be performed at a hospital having all the needed equipment in the operation theatre and should have an ICU backup facility.
 He should be willing to give you time to sort out your queries and give genuine advice.
 Member of the bariatric team should be available to you any time after surgery for your small problems and concerns.
 If you can tick yes for all the above attributes then you are in safe hands.

 About ADROIT centre for Digestive and Obesity surgery

 We at ADROIT understand the problems of obese individuals.
 Not just what problems they are facing, but also why they are facing those problems.
-What are the challanges they are facing in fight against their weight, physical, psychological, emotional, familial, social, financial and professional.
-We also have a thoroguh understanding of the root causes of obesity.
-And have ability and willings to find the specific causes of each individual patient.
-This helps us guide them to achieve excellent long term results.
-We are a centre doing these surgeries regularly for a long time and can assure you of safe and smooth recovery.
+What are the challenges they are facing in the fight against their weight, physical, psychological, emotional, familial, social, financial, and professional?
+We also have a thorough understanding of the root causes of obesity.
+And have the ability and willingness to find the specific causes of each individual patient.
+This helps us guide them to achieve excellent long-term results.
+We are a center doing these surgeries regularly for a long time and can assure you of a safe and smooth recovery.
 Our team also takes active participation in making sure you are back to your normal routine life soon after surgery.
 These are probably the reasons why our patients rate us among the best.

 - Patient’s Guide to Bariatric Surgery